studienkollegBank Account in Germany for Students: Complete Guide 2026

 Exact semester fees for all 46 German Studienkollegs.
 Public (free) vs. private (2,180-10,750€), plus living costs, Sperrkonto, insurance, and total budget calculator.

 Public Studienkollegs in Germany are tuition-free — you only pay the Semesterbeitrag (semester contribution) of roughly 62-449 EUR per semester.
 Private Studienkollegs charge between 2,180 and 10,750 EUR per semester.
-Add living costs of 850-1,200 EUR/month, a blocked account (Sperrkonto) of 11,904 EUR, and health insurance of around 120-150 EUR/month, and you are looking at a total annual budget of roughly 13,000-16,000 EUR for a public Studienkolleg — or 18,000-35,000 EUR for a private one.
+Add living costs of 850-1,200 EUR/month, a blocked account (Sperrkonto) of 11,904 EUR, and health insurance of around 120-150 EUR/month.
+That brings the total annual budget to roughly 13,000-16,000 EUR for a public Studienkolleg — or 18,000-35,000 EUR for a private one.

 This guide breaks down every single cost you will face, with exact fees from all 46 Studienkollegs in Germany, verified against official sources in March 2026.
 Whether you are comparing public vs. private options or building your budget, this is the most complete cost reference available.